FocDepthFormer: Transformer with latent LSTM for Depth Estimation from Focal Stack: Related work

-\textbf{Attention-based models.} The success of attention-based models \cite{vaswani2017attention} in sequential tasks has motivated the rise of Vision Transformer for computer vision tasks.
-The Vision Transformer represents the input images into a series of patches ($16\times 16$).
-Although this model performs favorably against the CNN-based models for image recognition, a recent study \cite{xiao2021early} shows that injecting a small convolutional inductive bias as early kernels dramatically increases the performance and stability of the Transformer encoder.
-Regarding the depth estimation task, Ranftl \etal \cite{ranftl2021vision} employ a Transformer-based model as the backbone to generate tokens from images, and tokens are assembled into an image-like representation at multi-scale.
-DepthFormer \cite{agarwal2022depthformer} merge tokens at different layer levels to improve the depth estimation performance.
-The most recent breakthrough in this area, Swin Transformer \cite{liu2021swin} achieves a larger receptive field by shifting the attention window, which unveils the promising potential of the Transformer model.
+\textbf{Attention-Based Models.} The success of attention-based models \cite{vaswani2017attention} in sequential tasks has led to the rise of the Vision Transformer for computer vision tasks.
+The Vision Transformer represents input images as a series of patches ($16 \times 16$).
+While this model performs well in image recognition compared to CNN-based models, a recent study \cite{xiao2021early} demonstrates that injecting a small convolutional inductive bias in early kernels significantly enhances the performance and stability of the Transformer encoder.
+In the context of depth estimation, Ranftl \textit{et al.} \cite{ranftl2021vision} utilize a Transformer-based model as the backbone to generate tokens from images, assembling these tokens into an image-like representation at multiple scales.
+DepthFormer \cite{agarwal2022depthformer} merges tokens at different layer levels to improve depth estimation performance.
+The latest advancement in this domain, the Swin Transformer \cite{liu2021swin}, achieves a larger receptive field by shifting the attention window, revealing the promising potential of the Transformer model.

-\textbf{Recurrent networks.} Recurrent networks, specifically LSTM \cite{hochreiter1997long}, have been successful in modeling temporal distributions for tracking \cite{nwoye2019weakly}, and segmentation \cite{xu2018youtube} of videos.
-The use of LSTM is without too much computational overhead, as demonstrated in SliceNet \cite{pintore2021slicenet} by fusion of multi-scale features for depth estimation from a panoramic image.
-Recent works \cite{hutchins2022block, huang2020trans} combine LSTM with Transformer for language understanding, this has given the networks long-range temporal attention.
+\textbf{Recurrent Networks.} Recurrent networks, specifically LSTM \cite{hochreiter1997long}, have found success in modeling temporal distributions for video tasks such as tracking \cite{nwoye2019weakly} and segmentation \cite{xu2018youtube}.
+The use of LSTM introduces minimal computational overhead, as demonstrated in SliceNet \cite{pintore2021slicenet}, where multi-scale features are fused for depth estimation from panoramic images.
+Some recent works \cite{hutchins2022block} combine LSTM with Transformer for language understanding via long-range temporal attention.